pytorch/glow/docs/Backends.md

 ### Backend-Specific Transformation

-Backends have the opportunity to perform their own analysis and transformations before or after lowering depending on their requirements.
-This is exposed via `transformPreLowering()` and `transformPostLowering()` hooks, during which a backend can transform the graph however it desires.
+Backends have the opportunity to perform their own analysis and transformations after lowering.
+This is exposed via the `transformPostLowering()` hook, during which a backend can transform the graph however it desires.
 For example, the backend could use `transformPostLowering()` to search the graph looking for the above `CPUMaxSplat` pattern.

 #### Backend-Specific Nodes and Instructions